top of page

 3. Tertiary Grounds – to maintain the integrity of the court

-If the court doesn’t have time to hear your bail hearing right away, they can send you back to detention until they have time.
+Sometimes you must successfully argue why you should be let out of jail.
+This is called a “reverse onus” bail hearing.
+It usually happens with serious charges, or if your charges involve having breached other bail conditions.
+If the court does not have time to hear your bail hearing right away, they can send you back to detention until they have time.
 This is called an “adjournment”.
 The court cannot adjourn you longer than 3 days without your consent.

 Your lawyer may have to propose a bail plan to the court.
 This includes rules that you would follow while on bail (for example a curfew, or not attending a location or communicating with a person).
 It may also include having a "responsible person" agree to supervise you.
 A responsible person does not need to promise funds like a surety does, but they will need to sign a document stating they will supervise and report you if needed.

 A surety is one step beyond that: a responsible person – a family member, partner, or close friend - who promises the court that they will supervise you outside of jail and contact the police if they believe you’re breaking the rules.
 Sometimes you must live with your surety, but not always.
 A surety will also promise an amount of money to the court that they may need to pay if you break the rules.
-In most cases, the money is not needed up front – it's just a promise to pay and there are very explicit circumstances in which the court can collect the funds.
+In most cases, the money is not needed up front – it is just a promise to pay and there are very explicit circumstances in which the court can collect the funds.

+Bail hearings can be “on consent” or “contested”.
 A bail hearing on consent means that the crown has agreed to let you be released from jail if you are willing to follow the rules that you all agree on.
 In court this means the crown and your lawyer/duty counsel don't argue about your release.
 Instead they propose the agreed terms to the court.
 It's uncommon for a judge or justice of the peace (JP) to refuse a joint position between your lawyer and the crown.

 A contested bail hearing is where the crown and your lawyer argue before a judge or justice of the peace about your release, because they could not come to an agreement.
 Contested hearings often take place if you have breached your conditions, if you are refusing to follow one of the bail conditions being requested by the crown, or can be recommended by police.
 The judge or JP will make the final decision after arguments.